matthiasmullie/post-to-email/instructions/2-spam-javascript.md

 - part of the information (the non-querystring part of the URL) is base64-encoded; any bot looking for a value that matches a URL would not be able to locate it
   - `aHR0cHM6Ly9wb3N0LXRvLWZvcm0ubXktc2VydmVyLmNvbQ==` is the result of `btoa('https://post-to-form.my-server.com')`

-The rest of the JavaScript will then simply re-assemble the action by base64-decoding the encoded URL part (`atob('aHR0cHM6Ly9wb3N0LXRvLWZvcm0ubXktc2VydmVyLmNvbQ==')`) and glueing both pieces back together.
+The rest of the JavaScript will then simply re-assemble the action by base64-decoding the encoded URL part (`atob('aHR0cHM6Ly9wb3N0LXRvLWZvcm0ubXktc2VydmVyLmNvbQ==')`) and gluing both pieces back together.

 ## 3. Require interaction